 First Aid - cuts, bites and burns

 Minor cuts heal quickly and are not an emergency.
 They can happen when the cat strolls through thorny undergrowth, steps on a broken glass, a sharp nail, sharp stone or something similar.
 Clip the hair around the cut, and remove anything that is embedded in it.
 If the cut is sufficiently small it can be cleaned with water or saline solution and left to heal by itself (you can make saline solution by adding two tablespoons of salt into a litre of water.
 Boil the water, cool it down and transfer into a clean bottle).
 It is always a good idea to keep an eye on the wound.
 Cats have a tendency to lick their wounds and since cat's mouths are far from sterile, this may introduce a secondary infection.
 If that happens take your cat to the vet.
 She may need a dose of antibiotics, and if the wound is badly infected, it must be isolated.
 It is not easy to keep a bandage on the infected area, because cats are very good at removing them soon after application.
 Adhesive tape will help to keep a bandage in place but a determined cat won't even find that much of a challenge.
-The vet may recommend an Elizabethan collar (a large plastic collar which can be put around different parts of cats body e.g. the neck).
-These are large enough to prevent the cat being able to reach across to lick ,and so reinfect, its injury.
+The vet may recommend an Elizabethan collar (a large plastic collar which can be put around different parts of a cat's body e.g. the neck).
+These are large enough to prevent the cat being able to reach across to lick, and so reinfect, her injury.
 However, the collars are very uncomfortable so use them only if advised by the vet (and expect your cat to be mortally offended).

 If your cat has a large cut you should take it to the vet because it may need stitches.